paulstansifer/unseemly/core_language_basics.md

-The Unseemly core language is not intended to be ergonomic, but to support the bare minimum of an algebraic type system and a procedural macro system.
+> And so this is null country. ...
+Down here you are behind the scenes, and there are no special effects.

+<div style="text-align: right">—Sam Hughes, *Ra*</div>

+Unseemly is not ergonomic; it's a "core" language in which a usable langage can be implemented out of macros.

+For example, the `fold` and `unfold` operations are, in a normal language, implicit in data constructors and `match` respectively.
+The assumption is that any language based on Unseemly would define all of its surface syntax as macros, and would insert them where appropriate.

-The typical file extension for Unseemly source code is `.unseemly`.
+The file extension for Unseemly source code is `.unseemly`;
-It used to be `.≉`, which was cute, but also maaaaybe a little user-hostile.
+derived languages will have their own file extensions.

 ## Low-level structure
 The default Unseemly tokenizer is very simple.